orbitmines/archive/projects/Writing - 2024. A Universal Language.md

  - ex: TODO: Do I want to keep the is_equiv/is_composed pattern?
 Or simplify to one of the two?
 ##### Mathematics, Physics, ..., Dynamics

 Yellow is how you could define zero.
-Or a selection pointer on pink. ; Basically you can define the boundary as a zero point.
+Or a selection pointer on pink. ; Basically you can define the boundary as a zero point. ; "split point between opposites" ; "distinguishability begins here for modular structure" ; ... "selection"
 ![[Pasted image 20240501193810.png]]

 Mathematics as ignoring `.self` ? or something close to it.